eramos-ce/eramos-ce.github.io/liferay/keycloak-saml.md

 2. Open the Identity Provider Connections tab
 3. Click Add Identity Provider
 4. Fill out the form.
 Note that the Metadata URL can be found on the Realm settings.
-5. The entity ID will be in the form of http://keycloak_hostname/realms/<realm name>
+5. The entity ID will be in the form of http://keycloak_hostname/realms/realm_name
+6. The metadata URL will be in the form of http://keycloak_hostname/realms/realm_name/protocol/saml/descriptor
-6. Click save and enable
+7. Click save and enable